lostintangent/node-azure/docs/TryAppServiceCLI.md

     az webapp browse
     ```

 4. That's it!
-You can now explore the various other commands you can run to manage your web app (e.g. setting env vars, restarting, deploying a Docker container).
+You can now explore the various commands you can run to manage your web app (e.g. setting env vars, restarting, deploying a Docker container).
 Just add `-h` after a command group (e.g. `az webapp config`) or command (e.g. `az webapp restart`) in order to get more details about it.

     ```shell
+    # View details about all web commands and groups
     az webapp -h

+    # View details about the "config" group
     az webapp config -h

-    ...
     ```

 Whenever you're done, or the Try App Service instance expires (after 30 minutes), you can run the following commands in order to reset your CLI environment: